Bg

 This is very common, and often indicates that a baby needs a schedule adjustment.
 At this age, it's common for babies to need more wake time in between naps (rather than drop a nap altogether).
 If you're not already doing so, you can try 3.5 - 4 hours of wake time before each nap to see if it helps.
 If possible, try to encourage him to fall asleep on his own at nap time, since patting or holding to sleep can contribute to short naps at this age.

 Most 10 month olds do best with wake windows of 3 - 3.75 hours.
 The best bedtime depends on when your child wakes and how much they nap.
-See our 10 month old sleep schedule for details.
+See for details.

 As much as we love cuddling our babies, there's no doubt that putting them to bed in their own sleep space is the goal and the safest option.
 So what happens when their nerves — or our own — get in the way?